-Real numbers at three income levels.
-Know your break-even deduction amount before choosing.
+Real numbers at six income levels.
+Zero tax up to ₹12.75L in the new regime.
+Know your break-even before choosing.

 The Core Trade-Off